2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 - Graph: Comparison of sustainable energy usage in Bitcoin mining vs. countries, showing Bitcoin Mining Council members leading with 63.1%

 Understanding the energy dynamics of Bitcoin mining is vital for recognizing its future role in the global economy.
-While its energy use is substantial, the industry is progressively incorporating more renewable energy sources, which offer many environmental advantages.
+Although its energy use is substantial, the industry is progressively incorporating more renewable energy sources, which offer numerous environmental benefits.

 ### The economics and business models of Bitcoin mining

 The economics of Bitcoin mining encompass a diverse range of business models and market strategies, reflecting the multifaceted nature of the technology.
 This section examines these economic dimensions, offering insights into how mining operations are structured and financially sustained.

-- **Economic Models**: Bitcoin mining involves significant capital expenditure (CAPEX) and operating expenses (OPEX).
+- **Economic Models**: Bitcoin mining entails substantial capital expenditures (CAPEX) and operating expenses (OPEX).
 Mining profitability is driven by factors such as electricity costs, equipment efficiency, and market conditions.
 The cyclical nature of the industry—marked by periods of bull and bear markets—requires strategic investment and operational readiness to maintain profitability over time.

 - **Business Models**: Several business models have emerged within the Bitcoin mining sector.
 Self-miners own and manage their hardware, obtaining rewards directly, while hosting services provide infrastructure management for a fee.
 Mining pools play a central role, pooling computational power to increase the likelihood of earning rewards and providing more stable income streams for participants.